Frequently Asked Questions (FAQs)

 8. Can I add additional days or hours during the year?

 Additional days may be added during the school year, provided space allows.
-If you wish for your child to attend on an occasional basis, or to try and see if he/she is ready for an extended day program, please speak to us prior to the day you want him or her to attend to see if space is available.
-We must place a limit on the number of children in our playgroups in order to provide adequate staffing and a quality program.
+If you wish for your child to attend on an occasional basis, or to try and see if s/he is ready for an extended day program, please speak to us prior to the day you would like him/her to attend to see if space is available.
+We must place a limit on the number of children in our playgroups in order to provide adequate staffing.

 9. Do you offer enrichment classes?